1909 Chinese provincial elections: Campaign

 The public was generally apathetic towards the elections.
 Only one voting station existed in each electoral district, often many miles apart.
-Citizens who were eligible through their wealth were often hesitant to give their property value to register, fearing that they would come under target from tax collectors.
-Preparatory office officials made an effort to emphasis that the voter census would not be a precursor to new taxation.
-In Shandong, Shanxi, and Yunnan, lecturers were sent to inform voters of the electoral population and attempt to increase participation.
-As the infant Xuantong Emperor had ascended to the throne after voter registration had begun, many registered voters were listed with names violating the new name taboo; in southern Jiangsu, those who could not be contacted to change their names in time had their names changed by the election preparatory office.
+Citizens who were eligible through their wealth were often hesitant to give their property value to register, fearing that they would come under scrutiny from tax collectors.
+Preparatory office officials emphasized that the voter census would not be a precursor to new taxation.
+In Shandong, Shanxi, and Yunnan, lecturers were sent to inform potential voters of the election and solicit their participation.
+Information about the reforms was also transmitted through periodicals, distributed to remote regions.

+Registration for the elections took about six months.
+As the infant Xuantong Emperor had ascended to the throne after voter registration had begun, many registered voters were listed with names violating the new name taboo by having names which shared characters with the emperor's name.
+In southern Jiangsu, those who could not be contacted to change their names in time had their names changed by the election preparatory office.

 Corruption, election fraud, and vote buying were frequent across the country.
-Some voters in Yangzhou, Jiangsu, were found to have voted by proxy, while some unqualified voters were allowed to cast ballots in Anhui.
+Some voters in Yangzhou, Jiangsu, were found to have voted by proxy, while some ineligible voters were allowed to cast ballots in Anhui.
 Votes cast in Ansu, Zhili, were decided by village brawls.
 In Houguan County, Fujian, the results of two districts were voided due to suspicious polling booth supervision.
 In contrast, the North China Herald reported a relatively well-organized election in Shanxi.